 Artwork by Renée Tegeler (drreneehealingart.com)

 Some protocols are done with eyes open, and others with eyes closed.
 During eyes open protocols the recipient can do some relaxing activity such as reading a book, or working a word search, while during eyes closed protocols, recipients just relax, and may even fall asleep.
 The various protocols are each designed to address different locations and frequencies.
-Although the number of sessions varies, most individuals receive about 10 sessions.
+Although the number of sessions varies, most individuals receive at least 10 sessions.
 Ideally this would all occur over one week (two sessions per day), but for our research projects, the goal is to complete sessions within 2-3 weeks.
 The HIRREM Process is summarized in Figure 1 below (click on the figure to enlarge).

 A course of HIRREM sessions is a process, not an event.
 Integration of changes may continue to occur for several weeks after completion of HIRREM, and, in our research experience, additional changes may be noticed for up to 4-6 weeks after the last HIRREM session.
 Because they might interfere with the HIRREM process, or negate changes made during a course of HIRREM sessions, alcohol, and other recreational drugs are to be avoided during and for at least 3 weeks after completion of HIRREM sessions.
 HIRREM is not a medical device and is not intended to treat, cure, heal, or diagnose any disease, mental illness or symptom, and individual results and duration of effects may vary.